Introduction to At-Home Workout Exercises

 Essential Warm-Up Before You Begin

-Warm-up before exercise is very important.
+Warming up before exercise is very important.
 It helps prevent injuries and improves blood flow.
 You can start with arm swings, neck rolls, and hip circles.
 These moves prepare your muscles and joints.
 A good warm-up takes around 5–10 minutes.
 It makes your full-body exercises safer and more effective.
 Always begin slowly and listen to your body.

 MUST READ